-\paragraph{Simulation-Based Inference.} SBI methods \citep{cranmer2020frontier, lueckmann2017flexible, papamakarios2019sequential} provide amortized posterior approximations for complex simulators, with recent advances leveraging transformers and diffusion models \citep{gloeckler2024all, sharrock2022sequential, wildberger2023flow}.
+\paragraph{Simulation-Based Inference.} SBI methods \citep{cranmer2020frontier, lueckmann2017flexible, papamakarios2019sequential} provide amortised posterior approximations for complex simulators, with recent advances leveraging transformers and diffusion models \citep{gloeckler2024all, sharrock2022sequential, wildberger2023flow}.
 These works are highly expressive and achieve state-of-the-art inference in scientific applications, yet typically assume a fixed prior distribution or limited parametric families.
-The lack of efficient prior amortization limits their applicability in scenarios requiring frequent prior updates, such as sensitivity analysis or robust sequential decision-making.
+This lack of efficient prior flexibility limits their applicability in scenarios requiring frequent prior updates, such as sensitivity analysis or robust sequential decision-making.

 \paragraph{Sequential Inference.} Classical Bayesian filtering methods--such as the Kalman filter \citep{kalman1960}, unscented Kalman filter \citep{ukf}, and particle filters \citep{doucet2001sequential, wills2023sequential}--remain the dominant approaches to sequential inference.
-While computationally efficient, they are either constrained to Gaussian assumptions or expensive particle-based representations, and provide no general amortization across tasks or priors.
-Despite the centrality of sequential inference in real-world applications, modern amortized inference frameworks (PFNs, TabPFN, ACE) have largely neglected this dimension.
+While computationally efficient, they are either constrained to Gaussian assumptions or expensive particle-based representations, and provide no general amortisation across tasks or priors.
+Despite the centrality of sequential inference in real-world applications, modern amortised inference frameworks (PFNs, TabPFN, ACE) have largely neglected this dimension.

-\paragraph{Positioning.} In summary, prior work has established the effectiveness of amortization in approximate Bayesian inference, and the suitability of transformers for fast, in-context posterior approximation.
-However, flexible \emph{prior amortization}, particularly in the context of sequential inference, remains largely unaddressed.
-Our work introduces Distribution Transformers as a principled solution, combining (i) the expressive universality of Gaussian mixtures, (ii) transformer-based amortization across priors, and (iii) applicability to sequential Bayesian filtering---providing capabilities unmatched by existing PFN, TabPFN, ACE, or simulation-based inference approaches.
+\paragraph{Positioning.} In summary, prior work has established the effectiveness of amortisation in approximate Bayesian inference, and the suitability of transformers for fast, in-context posterior approximation.
+However, \emph{prior-flexible amortisation}, particularly in the context of sequential inference, remains largely unaddressed.
+Our work introduces Distribution Transformers as a principled solution, combining (i) the expressive universality of Gaussian mixtures, (ii) transformer-based amortisation across priors, and (iii) applicability to sequential Bayesian filtering---providing capabilities unmatched by existing PFN, TabPFN, ACE, or simulation-based inference approaches.